There are many people who believe that an addict is just a lazy person with no self-control...

-- Holistic treatments tend to address the problem at its root and actually eliminate it instead of just covering up the symptoms so the problem continues to wreak havoc underneath the medical band-aid
+- Holistic modalities tend to approach the problem at its root and actually eliminate it instead of just covering up the symptoms so the problem continues to wreak havoc underneath the medical band-aid.

-- Holistic treatments usually don’t distinguish between mind and body the same way that western medicine does.
-These treatments recognize that a healthy mind cannot truly exist without a healthy body, and thus they aim to treat both mind and body to provide a more comprehensive kind of treatment.
+- Holistic methods usually don’t distinguish between mind and body the same way that western medicine does.
+Holistic practitioners recognize that a healthy mind cannot truly exist without a healthy body, and thus they aim to treat both mind and body to provide a more comprehensive kind of strategy.

 What kind of holistic methods are good for addiction?

-There are quite a few holistic treatment methods that can be viable for treating addiction.
-These are some of the most popular and effective methods for treating addiction from a holistic point.
+There are quite a few holistic methods that can be viable for addressing addiction.
+These are some of the most popular and effective methods from a holistic point.